By Shaun Fagan

 Mild hearing loss is holding kids back

-In any given elementary classroom, an incredible 30% of children have some form of mild hearing loss1.
-This can be the result of an ear infection or perhaps a developmental condition that in many cases are temporary.
-But the real significance is this: If they are left untreated, 70% of kids who suffer from mild hearing loss fall behind and will suffer academic deficiency by sixth grade.
+An incredible 30% of children K-3 have some form of mild hearing loss, whether from ear infections, allergies, developmental conditions, or other reasons.
+If left untreated, 70% of kids who have mild hearing loss will fall behind and suffer academic deficiencies by sixth grade.

 Physics and noise prevent equal access for all students

 Kids sitting closest to their teacher may be able to hear the instruction just fine.
-But with the combined effects of distance and inherent background noise, the further you get from the teacher, the less likely students are to clearly hear and understand what the teacher is saying.
-Using your “teacher voice” and projecting does not overcome this issue.
-Being louder does nothing to improve the clarity.
+But with the combined effects of distance and inherent background noise, a teacher’s voice level drops by 75% for a child 12 feet from their teacher’s position in the room.
+Using the “teacher voice” and projecting does not overcome this issue.
+Being louder does nothing to improve clarity.
 (Educational audiologist Daniel Ostergren explains the difference between loudness and clarity here.)
-That difference has a big impact on learning because….
+That difference has a significant impact on learning because…

 Young listeners can’t fill in the blanks

-All told, these barriers can isolate students, restricting their ability to access the teacher and one another.
-If they can’t hear properly, students will disengage and become bored—and ultimately their learning will suffer.
+These barriers can isolate students, restricting their ability to engage with the teacher and one another.
+If they can’t hear properly, students will disengage and become bored—and ultimately, their learning will suffer.

 Classroom audio solutions ensure that all students can clearly hear the teacher, regardless of where they are in the classroom.
+Lightspeed’s all-in-one Topcat or Redcat Access solutions produce crystal clear sound from a single speaker, minimizing or eliminating installation costs.
 Teachers wear a wireless microphone, and a speaker system distributes clear audio to the whole room.
-A second microphone can be used for student sharing and presentations to the class.
-Lightspeed’s all-in-one Topcat or Redcat Access solutions produce crystal clear sound from a single speaker, minimizing or eliminating installation costs.
+A second microphone is available for student sharing and presentations to the class.

-As collaborative learning strategies have taken hold and students spend more and more time working in independent groups, classroom audio plays a greater role than ever in education.
-Powered by Access Technology, Lightspeed’s Flexcat builds on the whole room solution allowing teachers to communicate with multiple small groups to listen in and gain insights into the collaborative learning process.
+As collaborative learning strategies have students spending more and more time working in independent groups, classroom audio plays a more critical role than ever in education.
+Lightspeed’s Activate builds on the whole room solution allowing teachers to communicate with multiple small groups to listen in and gain insights into the collaborative learning process.

-The importance of classroom audio is backed by many studies.
-Ensuring that every student can hear the teacher properly results in significant reductions in student off-task time, teacher redirections, and even teacher vocal strain and absenteeism.
+Ensuring that every student can hear the teacher properly results in significant reductions in student off-task time, teacher redirections, even teacher vocal strain, and absenteeism.
 Next-generation classroom audio creates new access to listening and learning like never before.

-You can learn more about the latest classroom audio solutions here.
+To learn more about the different benefits classroom audio can provide, download the